ceph/ceph/doc/radosgw/keystone.rst

 		certutil -d /var/ceph/nss -A -n ca -t "TCu,Cu,Tuw" openssl x509 -in /etc/keystone/ssl/certs/signing_cert.pem -pubkey | \
 		certutil -A -d /var/ceph/nss -n signing_cert -t "P,P,P"

+Openstack keystone may also be terminated with a self signed ssl certificate, in order for radosgw to interact with keystone in such a case, you could either install keystone's ssl certificate in the node running radosgw.
+Alternatively radosgw could be made to not verify the ssl certificate at all (similar to openstack clients with a ``--insecure`` switch) by setting the value of the configurable ``rgw keystone verify ssl`` to false.